MichaelAbebaw/Banner-Text/README.md

 # Banner Text
-Writes a stylish text to terminal.
+Writes a stylish text to the terminal.

 ## Supported Characters
 - [x] a - z